nvdaaddons/DevGuide/readme.md

  Your add-on code is stored in one or more Python files (.py file).
 Despite different kinds of add-ons out there, they all have similar layout.

  First, you start by writing an optional header for your add-on, such as your name, a brief sentence or two on what the add-on is for and so on.
-Although this is optional, it is recommend that you write the header as a reminder to keep track of what you are doing with your add-on.
+Although this is optional, it is recommended that you write the header as a reminder to keep track of what you are doing with your add-on.

  Next, you tell NVDA the modules you need for your add-on file.
 This is done by writing `import module` where module is the name of the module you wish to use in your code.
 For example, if you want to hear tones while writing your add-on, write `import tones`.
 Typically you may need to import two or more modules for your specific add-on (see below on list of modules you need for the type of add-on module you are writing).